thewca/wca-regulations/wca-regulations-2012.md

   - 10e2) If no further moves are required to bring the puzzle to its solved state, the puzzle shall be considered solved without penalty.
   - 10e3) If one move is required, the puzzle shall be considered solved with a time penalty (+2 seconds).
   - 10e4) If more than one move is required, the puzzle shall be considered unsolved (DNF).
-- 10f) Limits of acceptable misalignment for puzzles:
+- 10f) Limits of acceptable misalignment for puzzles: [NOTE: I am glad there is still the +2 rule, I assume there will be the usual images displayed.]
   - 10f1) Cube-shaped puzzles: at most 45 degrees.
   - 10f2) Megaminx: at most 36 degrees.
   - 10f3) Pyraminx: at most 60 degrees.